Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Results

 \subsubsection{Difference between muon and tau mixings}

-Although the presented mechanism works for both $\mu$- and $\tau$-mixing, the treatment of these two flavours differs, due to the fact that the temperature of the SN interior is high enough for muon pairs to be present (but not for tau leptons).
-As discussed in Appendix~\ref{app:SNmodel} generation of non-zero chemical potential of $\nu_\mu$ affects the population of $\mu^\pm$, which (through electro-neutrality condition) affects the number of electrons, electron neutrinos, etc. We estimate the difference, using an approximate treatment (presented in Appendix~\ref{app:SNmodel}) and show the results in Fig.~\ref{comparison}.
-One can see that within the precision of our treatment there is no difference in the resulting amount of energy, carried by either flavour.
+Although the presented mechanism works for both $\mu$- and $\tau$-mixing, the treatment of these two flavors differs, due to the fact that the temperature of the SN interior, as well as the value of the muon neutrino chemical potential $\mu_{\nu_{\mu}}$ (which appeared as a result of the back-reaction), is high enough for muon pairs to be present (but not for tau leptons):

+Once we fix SN-model dependent variables like total baryon density, the chemical potential of electrons, muon chemical potential can be calculated which will affect the neutrinos effective potential (Eq.~\eqref{Veff}).
+In the case of $\tau$-leptons, their mass is too high even with non-zero $\mu_{\nu_{\tau}}$ to be produced.
+But even in the case of muon neutrinos production, the achieved $Y_{\mu} << 0.1$ hence does not affect the production at a noticeable level compared to tau-flavor mixing and there is no difference in the resulting amount of energy, carried by either flavor.\footnote{As the change in the effective potential and hence the resonance energy was too small.} Therefore, our results (Fig. \ref{fig:EmittedEnergiesFullDiffusion}) does not depend on mixing flavor.
 We do not discuss here the influence of charged muons on the SN explosion~\cite{Bollig:2017lki}.